Male Calico Cat: Rare Mystery You Won’t Believe

 These calico cats are uncommon because coat color in cats is linked to sex chromosomes.
 Female cats have two X chromosomes (XX), while males have one X and one Y chromosome (XY).
 The genes for black and orange fur are located on the X chromosome.
 For a male cat to be calico, it must have an extra X chromosome (XXY), a condition known as Klinefelter syndrome in cats.

-Chromosomal Abnormalities in Male Calicos
+Genetics and Chromosomal Abnormalities in Male Calicos

 Why Don’t You See Calico The Male Cats?